 You can write all the assumptions about Cardinality and Participations (total/partial) here.

-A student can join zero or many groups, and a group can be joined by one or more students.A club has at least one group, and a group must belong to only one club.
+A club has at least one group, and a group must belong to only one club.

+A member can join at least one or more groups, and a group can be joined by one or more members.

+A member may lead more than one club, and a club must only be led by one member.

+A member may be the head of many groups, and a group must have only one head.

 A group can organize zero or many events, and an event is organized by only one group.